 - C28.
-Prior to the commencement of works a Construction Stormwater Management Plan (CSWMP) must be prepared in consultation with the EPA.
+Prior to the commencement of works a Construction Stormwater Management Plan (CSWMP) must be prepared by a suitably qualified person in consultation with the EPA.
 This plan must include an Erosion and Sediment Control Plan and systems, processes and procedures for the implementation, operation and management of: - (a) temporary boundary treatment and stormwater overland flow paths; - (b) procedures for management of any spills; and - (c) management of all excess spoil and construction wastes.